Bids for the 2014 Winter Olympics: Candidate cities overview

-All three cities suggested hosting the Games between February 7–23, 2014.
-The Paralympics were held from March 7–16.
+All three cities suggested hosting the XXII Olympic Winter Games between 7 and 23 February, and the Paralympics from 7-16 March.

 Pyeongchang

 Pyeongchang was unanimously selected over Muju by the Korean Olympic Committee in December 2004, and was the first city to submit its bid to the International Olympic Committee.
 The bid launched a full-scale campaign after losing the 2010 race by a mere three votes to Vancouver.
 The 2014 project concentrated all venues within one hour of Pyeongchang, and called for huge sums of investment into new infrastructure and sporting venues, including the new Alpensia Resort.
 The sporting event was touted as promoting a message of peace and harmony in the divided country.

 Since 2003, the region had been selected to host the 2009 Snowboard World Championships, the 2009 Biathlon World Championships and the 2009 World Women's Curling Championship, and aimed to become the winter sports hub of Asia.
 Although an IOC evaluation team complimented the area on levels of public support, government support and infrastructure in February 2007, the bid was also criticized because Pyeongchang was not a popular tourist destination, the venue relied heavily on artificial snow due to a dry winter climate, most slopes were relatively short and local amenities were poorly developed.
-Pyeongchang was eventually chosen to host the 2018 Winter Olympics.
+Pyeongchang was eventually chosen to host the 2018 Winter Olympics and the 2024 Winter Youth Olympics.